 If you have been having pain in your throat, you are not alone!
 Throat pain is one of the most common symptoms and accounts for millions of doctors’ visits each year (1).
 So how do you figure out if your throat pain is from a throat infection?

 Most sore throats are caused by throat infections, so initially it is safe to assume an infection is the culprit.
-However, there are other several other causes of throat pain, including environmental irritants, injury and tumors.
+However, there are several other causes of throat pain, including environmental irritants, injury, and tumors.